Webbgaraget/threewp_broadcast/readme.txt

 Translated categories and tags are untested as of 2013-07-17.

 == Changelog ==

+= 2.10 201311xx =
+* New: WooCommerce plugin is now available in the premium pack.
+* New: Duplicate broadcasting data check in maintenance.
+* Fix: Loading of CSS and JS from non-standard path.
+* Fix: Check that the thumbnail is an image before setting it.
+* Code: No more global broadcasting_data property.
+* Code: broadcasting_data can be used as call stack.

 = 2.9 20131113 =
 * New: Add "blogs to hide" setting.